+There are many types of personal injury cases and one huge one is automobile accidents.
 With around 6,000,000 car accidents (resulting in 3,000,000 injuries) each year in the U.S., automobile accidents remains one of the top dangers facing many American drivers.
 Because so many of these accidents and injuries result from drug and alcohol use, excessive speed, or inattention, assessing liability can become extremely important.

 In order to establish a viable personal injury claim arising from a motor vehicle crash, you have to establish: (1) another driver owed you a duty of care; (2) that driver breached this duty; and (3) you suffered damages as a result of this breach.
 Damages can include lost wages in the past, loss of future earning capacity, past medical expenses, future medical expenses, and past and future pain and suffering.

 Because motorcycles are much smaller than cars, trucks, and tractor-trailers, and because motorcycle drivers often lack adequate exterior protection, motorcycle riders sustain nearly 100,000 injuries per year in the U.S. These injury-causing accidents often result in a total loss to the motorcycle as well.
 Few motorcycles remain unscathed through an accident that sends the bike skidding across the pavement.
+This is another one of many types of personal injury cases.

 Motorcycle riders who suffer physical injuries and property losses after an accident can find themselves receiving unfair treatment from the responsible party’s insurance company.
 Any initial settlement offer that is extended may be far less than what the victim will incur in medical bills, motorcycle repair or replacement, and long-term recovery costs.
-It’s important to consult an attorney before accepting any settlement offer so that you can ensure that you recover all the compensation that the law allows.
+It’s important to consult a personal injury attorney before accepting any settlement offer so that you can ensure that you recover all the compensation that the law allows.

 Walking can be a great source of daily exercise, and many city-dwellers prefer the physical and financial benefits of a car-free lifestyle.
 Unfortunately, pedestrians can be particularly vulnerable to catastrophic injuries, with around 6,000 U.S. pedestrians killed each year and another 129,000 pedestrians suffering injuries severe enough to send them to the ER.